finos/FDC3/docs/api/spec.md

 An optional result type is also supported when programmatically resolving an intent via [`findIntent`](ref/DesktopAgent#findintent) or [`findIntentByContext`](ref/DesktopAgent#findintentbycontext).

 ### Resolvers
 Successful delivery of an intent depends first upon the Desktop Agent's ability to "resolve the intent" (i.e. map the intent to a specific App instance).
-Desktop Agents may resolve intents by any suitable methodology.
-A common method is to display a UI that allows the user to pick the desired App for a given intent.
-Alternatively, the app issuing the intent may proactively handle resolution by calling [`findIntent`](ref/DesktopAgent#findintent) or [`findIntentByContext`](ref/DesktopAgent#findintentbycontext) and then raising the intent with a specific target application, e.g.:
+Where the target application is ambiguous (because there is more than one application that could resolve the intent and context) Desktop Agents may resolve intents by any suitable methodology.
+A common method is to display a UI that allows the user to pick the desired App from a list of those that will accept the intent and context.
+Alternatively, the app issuing the intent may proactively handle resolution by calling [`findIntent`](ref/DesktopAgent#findintent) or [`findIntentByContext`](ref/DesktopAgent#findintentbycontext) and then raise the intent with a specific target application, e.g.:

 ```js
 // Find apps to resolve an intent to start a chat with a given contact